ploomber/contributing/maintainer.md

 Once it loads, you'll be able to test the code from the Pull Request.

 **Note:** If Binder is misconfigured (i.e., does not load or the code does not match the Pull Request), let us know.
-Also, always verify the link to ensure there isn't any misconfiguration.
-The format is:
+Also, always verify the link you're clicking to ensure there isn't any misconfiguration, the format is as follows:

-Pull Requests opened from branches in the original repository
+For Pull Requests opened from branches in the original repository

 ```
 https://binder.ploomber.io/v2/gh/ploomber/NAME/BRANCH?urlpath=path/to/notebook